gragra33/MvvmSampleBlazor/readme.md

 Xamarin comes with a rich set of controls.
 Blazor is lean in comparison.
 To keep this project lean, I have included my own `ListBox` and `Tab` controls - enjoy!
 When I have time, I will endeavor to complete and release a control library for Blazor.

-## WASM + New WPF Blazor Hybrid sample applications
+## WASM + New WPF & Avalonia Blazor Hybrid sample applications

-I have added a new WPF Hybrid app to demonstrate Calling into Blazor from WPF using MVVM.
+I have added new WPF/Avalonia Hybrid apps to demonstrate Calling into Blazor from WPF/Avalonia using MVVM.
 To do this, I have:
 * moved the core shared parts from the BlazorSample app to a new RCL (Razor Class Library)
 * Moved the Assests to a standard `Content` folder as the `wwwroot` is no longer accessable.
 The `BlazorWebView` host control uses ip address `0.0.0.0` which is invalid for the `httpClient`.
-* Added new `FileService` class to the WPF app to use the `File` class and not the `HttpClient`.
+* Added new `FileService` class to the WPF/Avalonia app to use the `File` class and not the `HttpClient`.
-* Added  a new App.Razor to the WPF app for custom Blazor layout and hook the shared state for handling navigation requests from WPF
+* Added  a new App.Razor to the WPF/Avalonia app for custom Blazor layout and hook the shared state for handling navigation requests from WPF/Avalonia

 To enable the calling into the Blazor app, I have used a static state class to hold a reference to the `NavigationManager` and `MvvvmNavigationManager` classes.